ARCCSS-extremes/climpact/README.md

 ##  Documentation

-Documentation exists in the form of this README file, the official Climpact user guide (available in the *server* folder) as well as the source code.
+Documentation exists in the form of this README file, the [Climpact user guide](https://github.com/ARCCSS-extremes/climpact/blob/master/www/user_guide/Climpact_user_guide.md) as well as the source code.

 ## Having trouble?